ValerieDier/multivariate_timeseries_forecasting_dengue/README.md

 like RandomForest, which makes use of bootstrapping, could not be used on data that has not been lagged for row-by-row input to a model.
 The random sampling would lose the temporal information that is only maintained by respecting the sequence of rows and their values in time.

 There are packages like pyts that offer timeseries classification.

-Similar tools must exist or are being developed for timeseries regression.
+There are also other modelling packages such as Facebook's Prophet, and likely many other open-source timeseries modelling packages offered.

 For an example of Tensorflow's treatment of timeseries:  https://www.tensorflow.org/tutorials/structured_data/time_series

+### State Space Modelling

+(comments and links)

 ### Refactoring and Automation
 There are still many pieces of code that are repeated throughout the notebooks.
 Putting some of these in functions residing in modules would allow for standardization.